ENTJ Career Choices

 ENTJs often find themselves in occupations that require good analytical and planning skills.
 ENTJs build successful careers in those areas that require considerable organizational skills and intellectual effort, in occupations that present a challenge and call for creativity.
 They are greatly represented in technological and management consulting companies among engineers and developers, and among high- and mid-rank managers.
 They are also able to realize their potential in start-ups where they often fulfill management positions or take responsibility for the whole project.

-Jung Career Indicator™ determines occupations and areas in which people of your type find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
-The following listing includes examples of areas of occupation suitable from a personality type standpoint.
+Jung Career Indicator™ determines occupations and areas in which ENTJs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
+The following listing includes examples of areas of occupation suitable for an ENTJ from a personality type standpoint.
 Search of educational institutions* that might be offering a relevant degree or training is also provided.
-The listing factors in the expressiveness of the four traits of your personality type: Extravert(22%) iNtuitive(62%) Thinking(38%) Judging(22%).
-Therefore, ENTJ type persons with different expressiveness scores might get a somewhat different list.
-Areas of occupation that are more aligned with your result appear first.
 Click occupation names to request information about programs.

 An extensive list of occupations along with personalized career tips for your type are available with Career Development Profiler.